kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 ### The evaluation problem we get

 Wait, what is this?
 I'm sorry I forgot to mention this.
-This has something to do with the way how we calculate arguments when passing them into the function.
+It has something to do with the way how we calculate arguments passed into a function.

-Let's say you call function like:
+Let's say you have functions like:

 ```python
 def add1(x):